 Remember our past.
 Support our present.
 Shape our future.

-There are many ways to give to Orleans Community Health Foundation and support our mission of helping Orleans Community Health to provide quality and continuous healthcare services throughout Orleans County and the surrounding areas.
+There are many ways to give to Orleans Community Health Foundation and to support our mission of helping Orleans Community Health to provide quality and continuous healthcare services throughout Orleans County and the surrounding areas.

 Information on other options and unique ways to give are located below.